-Northern partnered with Boathouse to determine the success of their paid media campaigns, conversion attribution, and optimize for growth.
+Northern partnered with Boathouse to determine the success of their paid media campaigns, conversion attribution, and optimization for growth.
 With a clearer picture of where conversions were happening, we delivered incredible results for Boathouse.

 From humble beginnings, Boathouse first opened in St. Catharines, Ontario in 1973 catering to adventurers and athletes.
 Now with 80 stores across Canada and a robust eCommerce presence, Boathouse is no longer a small business but still keeps to its roots: offering premium apparel, accessories, and footwear for the outdoor thrill-seeker in everyone.